-SJSURF's policy is to make a distribution each fiscal year that is based on a trailing three-year average market value of the Fund as of December 31 of each year.
-The distribution will be 2.5% and is made regardless of challenging short-term investment performance where market value may dip below principal value.
-The annual distribution will be funded through dividends, interest, and/or capital appreciation (i.e., they will be funded on a "total return" basis).
+The Foundation's policy is to make a distribution each fiscal year that is based on a trailing three-year average market value of the Endowment Fund as of December 31 of each year.
+The distribution will range from a minimum 0% to a maximum 5% and is made regardless of challenging short-term investment performance where market value may dip below principal value.
+The Committee will evaluate the Fund's performance and other financial data to recommend each year's distribution rate to the Board no later than the Spring Board meeting.
+The distribution should be made available within 30 days of Board approval.
+An additional distribution of the Endowment Fund's market value (not on a trailing average) will be collected to cover Tower's administrative expenses and invest in future development efforts.
+The annual distribution will be funded through dividends, interest, and/or capital appreciation (i.e. they will be funded on a "total return" basis).